 The choice of optimal dispatch technique depends on the hardware platform, because dispatch is highly dependent on micro-architectural features.
 On earlier hardware, call and return were both expensive and hence subroutine threading required two costly branches, versus one in the case of direct threading.
-Rodriguez [63] presents the trade offs for various dispatch types on several 8 and 16-bit CPUs.
+Rodriguez [62] presents the trade offs for various dispatch types on several 8 and 16-bit CPUs.
 For example, he finds direct threading is faster than subroutine threading on a 6809 CPU, because the jsr and ret instruction require extra cycles to push and pop the return address stack.
 On the other hand, Curley found subroutine threading faster on the 68000 [20].
-Due to return branch prediction hardware deployed in modern general purpose processors, like the Pentium and PowerPC, the cost of a return is much lower than the cost of a mispredicted indirect branch.
+On modern hardware the cost of the return is much lower, due to return branch prediction hardware, while the cost of direct threading has increased due to misprediction.
 In Chapter 5 we quantify this effect on a few modern CPUs.

-3.6 Optimizing Dispatch
+3.7 Optimizing Dispatch